 - 1. Preheat the broiler.

-- 3. While the cheese melts, heat about a teaspoon olive oil in a skillet over medium-high heat.
+- 3. Heat about a teaspoon olive oil or butter in a skillet over medium-high heat.
 After about 20 seconds, crack the egg into the skillet.
 Reduce the heat to medium and let the egg sit until the white sets completely.
 Sprinkle with salt and pepper.

 - 4. Remove the melted cheese toasts from the broiler and slide onto a plate.
 Using a spatula, place the egg, sunny-side up, on a slice of cheesy toast.
 Top with bacon or ham, if desired, then top with the other cheese toast, cheese side down.
 Eat immediately, employing the hot sauce as desired, or return the sandwich to the skillet, adding more oil or butter if needed, and cook it as you would a grilled cheese sandwich until the bread is golden and crunchy, flipping the sandwich once.
 Then eat immediately.

 Hungry for more?
 Chow down on these:

 Fried Egg Sandwich Recipe © 2012 Max and Eli Sussman.
 Photo © 2012 Alex Farnum.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!